 Note: Pacers are required to carry the same required gear minus the SPOT.

-Pacers are allowed and can join and leave you at any of the crew accessible aid stations starting at the Sacadanga aid station (mile 42).
+Pacers are allowed and can join and leave you at any of the crew accessible aid stations starting at the Sacadanga aid station.
 Runners can have more than one pacer for the race, but are allowed only one pacer on course at a time.
 Pacers must pick up a bib and sign a waiver at the Greenwaters Park in Oakridge or at the aid station.
 A pacer bib is required whenever a pacer is with you on course.

-Go Beyond Racing strongly believe that all of us should give back by volunteering to do trail work on a regular basis.
+Go Beyond Racing strongly believes that all of us should give back by volunteering to do trail work on a regular basis.
 For the Oregon 200, all racers must complete a total of eight (8) hours of trail work.
 The trail work doesn’t need to be done before registering; just sometime after October 1 and before July 31.
-This required form is signed by the trail work site manager and emailed (to the address on the form) before the deadline.
+This required form is signed by the trail work site manager and emailed to the address on the form before the deadline.
 Entrants and waitlisters without the required trail work will forfeit their spot on August 2nd, and the next on the wait list is invited to take the spot.

 Go Beyond Racing hosts several trail work events throughout the year – check our Events Calendar for those.
 We will also post opportunities we hear of in the Oregon 200 Facebook Group.